 The Google Play Store, the world’s biggest app store, has a whopping 2.95 million applications as of January 2021.
 The Apple App Store ranks a close second with a little less than 2 million available apps on the platform.
 Given that supply is directly proportional to demand, these figures indicate the dependence of the present-day human race on apps.
 And, we are not the only ones who have arrived at this conclusion!

-Governments from around the world have accurately gauged the influence and effectiveness of applications over modernized citizens.
-Consequently, several progressive global governments have willingly embraced the app culture, mostly under their e-government initiative banner.
+Governments from around the world have accurately gauged the influence and effectiveness of mobile applications over modernized citizens.
+Consequently, several progressive global governments have willingly embraced the app culture and invested costs in app development.

 Here’s our selection of top successful and innovative government apps across the globe.

 The Hong Kong government came up with a handy app called VoiceMap HK.
 This free application talks out loud to its users, indicating their whereabouts and what's surrounding them — an element incredibly helpful for people with visual disabilities.
 The idea is to allow all (including those with visual impairment) to leverage the technological advancements, such as Google Maps.

 The app user gets information about nearby shops, public amenities, schools, etc., along with GPS and route planning.
 Basically, it is a feature-laden app that lets you follow detailed directions by delivering information on distance and orientation for self-guided tours anywhere, anytime.

 Arkansas became the USA's first state to deliver local services via a mobile platform — Gov2Go.
 It has found hundreds of thousands of users to date and connects citizens to government agencies.
 The app monitors and stores all the significant government interactions and generates insights to take timely action.